COVID-19 Vaccines

 Source: CDC: What You Need to Know about Variants

-People who are up to date on vaccines, including booster doses when eligible are likely to have stronger protection against COVID-19 variants, including Omicron.
+People who are up to date on vaccines, including booster doses when eligible are likely to have stronger protection against COVID-19 variants.
 Vaccines reduce the risk of severe illness, hospitalization, and death from COVID-19.

 Source: CDC: What You Need to Know about Variants

-Source: CDC: Omicron Variant: What You Need to Know
+Source: CDC: Variant Tracker: What You Need to Know

 COVID-19 Vaccination for Children

-Both the CDC and The American Academy of Pediatrics (AAP) recommend COVID-19 vaccination for all children and adolescents 5 years of age and older, with the appropriate dosages for their age and health status.
+Both the CDC and The American Academy of Pediatrics (AAP) recommend COVID-19 vaccination for all children 6 months and older, with the appropriate dosages for their age and health status.

 Additionally, since children and teens can transmit COVID-19 to others, vaccinating children may prove to be an important part of safely getting back to normal activities of life, including attending school in person, participating in team sports, and spending time with friends.
 In order to reach herd immunity, it is important to have a high percentage of the community immunized, including adolescents.